doctest/doctest/scripts/random_dev_notes.md

 always start with the color which we want - that way we won't have to end with Color::None all the time

+cleanup color class code

+fix the issue with (num) vs :num: for line numbers (also test with a post-build command to run the tests - if the errors are in the IDE)

+reporters - remember to reuse the console reporter for the output debug windows of IDEs - check DOCTEST_PRINT_TO_CONSOLE_AND_OUTPUT

 add gcc8 warnings

 move to suppression files for buggy valgrind/sanitizer builds and remove some code of mine (like my_strlen)